ComScore

 • Protein: Varies

 Oats are a surprisingly good source of protein, at 13 grams per half-cup serving.
-But we wouldn’t recommend eating dry oats out of the canister, so turn them into granola.
+But I wouldn’t recommend eating dry oats out of the canister, so turn them into granola.
 This cocoa peanut butter granola recipe has the added benefit of peanut butter, so it offers 9 grams of protein per serving.
-We know what we’ll be snacking on tomorrow.
+I know what I’ll be snacking on tomorrow.

 • Protein: 21g/one-cup serving of 2 percent Greek yogurt